alunacrypto/aluna-social-support/readme.md

-## Documentation
+## Aluna Social Support Page
 ---

-This is the source code for [https://support.aluna.social](https://support.aluna.social)
+This is the source code for [http://support.aluna.social](http://support.aluna.social)

 To edit the documentation simply edit files inside the `source` folder !